By Alyse Bacine

 Modern neuroscience has revealed that early abandonment doesn't just create psychological patterns—it physically reshapes the developing brain in ways that persist into adulthood.
 Using advanced neuroimaging, researchers have documented specific alterations in brain structure and function associated with childhood abandonment.

-A groundbreaking study published in Proceedings of the National Academy of Sciences demonstrated that adults who experienced childhood abandonment show heightened amygdala, a small, almond-shaped part of the brain that plays a key role in processing emotions, reactivity, and reduced prefrontal control even decades after the original experiences⁸.
+A groundbreaking study published in Proceedings of the National Academy of Sciences demonstrated that adults who experienced childhood abandonment show heightened amygdala reactivity and reduced prefrontal control even decades after the original experiences⁸.
 These aren't simply emotional reactions but fundamental alterations in how the brain processes information.

 Coping Mechanisms and Recovery